Agent vs. Agentless Monitoring

 The result is vendor lock-in, and changing vendors can mean expensive, large-scale, long-term deployments of replacement technology.
 Because of this, when IT requirements change, it can be extremely costly to meet them.
 Generally, open standards and flexibility work far better in the long run.

-Here’s the question: Do you have to choose between in-depth monitoring and management, but with vendor lock-in, or an open standard which gives you less functionality?
+Here’s the question: Do you have to choose between in-depth monitoring and management, but with vendor lock-in, or an open standard that gives you less functionality?
 We don’t think so.

 When looking at both agent and agentless-oriented management technologies, what you’re attempting to do, at a high level, is to build a consolidated data model for managing your enterprise.
 In effect, you need the ability to collect, aggregate, and analyze that data over time.